Episodic Survey of the History of the Constellations

 Mithraism, like much else in late antiquity, was permeated by the imagery of Hellenistic astrology.
 Mithraism had a belief system (whether cultic or religious is not known) - described by modern historians - as characterized by vivid myths and maddeningly obscure symbolism.

 The Mithraic cult was practiced in Mithraea.
+Mithra was worshipped in small underground spaces (many connected with households) by small congregations (comprising up to 12 persons).
+There were no public rituals.
 A typical Mithraeum, an underground house of worship used by devotees of Mithras, was constructed to resemble a world-cavern, a metaphor of the cosmos favored in the ancient Middle East.
 The Mithraeum was a complex symbol of the cosmos.
+An underground vaulted grotto with complex astronomical and planetary symbolism.
 Roger Beck has pointed out the similarities among all Mithraeums has to come from the pivotal fact that the worship of Mithras could only take place in cavernous temples.
 The design of each Mithraeum had to be exactly the same, so that each temple resembled the cosmos in as much detail as possible.
 Without this form, worship could not have taken place.
 The ceilings of the caves or subterranean temples were designed to simulate the night sky.
 The majority of Mithraic temples are designed on an east-west axis with a single entrance from the west leading the participants to the focal point of the room - a carved or painted relief of Mithras slaying the bull.
 The cult icon consists of an image of Mithras astride a massive Bull.
 Depicted with the god Mithras are a snake, a dog, a raven, a cup, a scorpion, and occasionally a lion.
 The dog and snake are pictured striving for the sacred blood flowing from the knife wound on the sacrificed bull, the scorpion appears near the bulls genitals, and signs of the zodiac usually surround the whole scene.
 The central figure, Mithras, is always clad in Eastern garb, his wind-blown cape decorated with stars, and his exotic costume topped off with a Phrygian cap.

-The dominant feature of every Mithraeum was a depiction, usually carved in stone, of the central myth of Mithras: the Tauroctony or slaying of the bull of heaven.
+Members of the cult met in a mithraeum.
+The small space of the cavern, the cult practices, and the ritual meal were modeled on the original space and deeds of Mithras - the sacrifice of a bull and the eating of its flesh.
+The dominant feature of every mithraeum was a depiction, usually carved in stone, of the central myth of Mithras: the Tauroctony or slaying of the bull of heaven.
 The zodiac almost always accompanies carved Tauroctony scenes.
 Mithras is depicted as a youthful hero wearing a characteristic Phrygian cap, killing the bull with a dagger.
 Surrounding and harassing the hapless bull are a dog, scorpion, raven, and snake, while flanking the scene stand two other youths holding torches (dadophori), Cautes and Cautopates, of whom the latter holds his torch with the tip pointed earthward.
 Several surviving tauroctonies also include a circle (or sometimes a different shape) with the signs of the zodiac.
 A tauroctony from Rome also includes 7 stars and 7 altars (representing the 7 planets).